ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 - A photo of the newest prototype without jack conector.
 All audio & control over RJ45.

 ![AE5900_Remote_v2](/pictures/v218mar2.jpeg)

-### About the Device & Why

-The Albrecht AE-5900 is the fantastic new (2026) FM/AM/SSB/CW radio that I didn't expect.
-It offers huge potential for lots of fun and has "infected" me again after 35 years of radio silence.
-So I built something extra for it, and someone (yes, thanks again, buddy!) advised me to publish it on GitHub.
-I thought: why not.
-The device is based on an FT232RL FT232 FTDI USB 3.3V 5.5V to TTL serial adapter, an inexpensive USB soundcard, a USB hub breakout board, coils, resistors, capacitors, and a metal enclosure.

-But why?

-It's a hobby for which you simply won't have enough time.
-Especially if you're an older guy with kids, a garden, one or more jobs, and all the other surprises life brings.

-That's exactly why.

 ### How It Works: